GabrielBayle/AMDEL_R/README.md

 2. **R Code for Analysis**
    - Script written in R used to analyze the experimental data.
    - This script contains statistical tests, models, and visualizations discussed in the paper.
+   - Figures contained in the paper provided in `.png`.

 3. **oTree Code for the Experiment**
    - The oTree code that was used to conduct the experiment.